-Why is Genetic Testing Important, They're Just a Pet?!
+Why is Genetic Testing Important, I Just Want a Pet?!

 Importance of Canine Genetic testing anytime you breed

 Many people with a "cute little dog" who are going to breed it to their friend's "cute little dog" and sell the puppies will say, "I don't need to do genetic testing on the dogs/parents, I am not a breeder."
 If you plan a litter of puppies, you are a breeder.